Competition continues to heat up! Equip yourself with your Competitive Analysis!

 Phase 2: Select a Competitive Analysis Framework

-As part of analyzing the competitive landscape, marketers consume a lot of data.
+As part of analyzing the competitive landscape, you should book your competitor analysis framework template!
+Marketers consume a lot of data.
 And to ultimately come out with a meaningful conclusion and action items to help your team win against the competition, you need a competitive analysis framework.

 What Is the Competitive Analysis Framework?